 For example, the potatoes pictured above makes use of potatoes, onions, bell peppers and a little chorizo.
 They’re awesome topped with a fried egg and on most days of the week we have the ingredients available.[Staples: eggs, onions, peppers, olive oil. eggs]

 Roasting vegetables and serving them over rice is a great way to use up the oddball bits of veggies that seem to accumulate in the fridge (it’s not just me, is it?).
 This particular batch was eggplant, onions and tomatoes seasoned with smoky paprika and cumin and served over lemon scented rice.
 I threw in a handful of chopped dates at the end of the cooking time, but I could have easily added raisins instead because I keep them in the pantry.
 [Staples: rice, seasonings, onions, dates/raisins, lemons]

-Since we keep pasta and crushed tomatoes on hand, pulling together a pasta dish like penne alla vodka is easy.
-If I don’t feel like vodka cream sauce, I can still make any number of pasta dishes from simple ingredients I keep on hand.
-[Staples: dried pasta, crushed tomatoes, block Parmesan cheese, fresh basil]
+Since we keep a variety of fresh and dried pasta on hand, pulling together a pasta dish like this lemony ravioli and asparagus is easy.
+If I’d rather have a tomato sauce, I can still make any number of pasta dishes from simple ingredients I keep on hand.
+[Staples: pasta, crushed tomatoes, block Parmesan cheese]

 In general, the staples we keep on hand are the ones we’ve discussed for the last five weeks: beans, eggs, grains (including pasta, flour and bread), and vegetables; leafy, root and otherwise.
 In addition, we use a lot of olive oil and a wide variety of herbs and spices both dried and fresh.